-9.4.2 Improving/Refining Bids
+9.4.29.4.1 Improving/Refining Bids

 There are several potential refinements to the RFP process that could improve the bids received.
 Concerns have been raised that the nature of the Section 16-111.5B RFP process could allow bidders to propose programs with excessive administration costs by finding headroom in the TRC analysis.
-Likewise, another concern that has expressed is a desire for more post-bid negotiations between the utilities and bidders in order to refine/improve the scope, scale, price, etc. of bids.
+Likewise, another concern that has been expressed is a desire for more post-bid negotiations between the utilities and with bidders in order to refine/improve the scope, scale, price, etc. of bids.
 Both concepts suggest that there could be potential to move away from a process where only minor adjustments are made to bids (e.g., adjusting incorrect savings levels provided by bidders) to a model where active negotiations are undertaken in order to improve the quality and value to ratepayers of the proposed programs.
-While the IPA appreciates the limited time available to utilities to undertake such negotiations and still provide an assessment of the bids to the IPA by July 15 of each year, the IPA believes that more examination of this issue is warranted.
+While the The IPA appreciates the limited time available to utilities to undertake such negotiations and still provide an assessment of the bids to the IPA by July 15 of each year, the IPA believes that more examination of this issue is warranted.
+The IPA therefore seeks to propose solutions that do not place an inordinate burden on the utilities.